I will show you how to get your 1st $550 annual fee waived in my Ultimate Military Credit Cards course

 Best Part of USAA Cadet Loan Payoff

-The most exciting thing about paying off this loan is it freed up $775 of cash flow every month.
-Because I'm about to hit a time in grade promotion mark this month and we're about to finish paying off our PCS advance in July, we'll see our income rise while our expenses are falling!
+The most exciting thing about paying off the loan early is freeing up $775 of cash flow every month.
+Because I was about to hit a time in grade promotion mark and we were about to finish paying off our PCS advance in July, we'll see our income rise while our expenses are falling!
 This is the perfect time to begin maxing out our Roth TSP and Roth IRA.

 While I still have $29,000 in student loans from Sallie Mae, the interest rate on these loans is ridiculously low (1.75% and 2.75%).
 As long as the rates stay below 3%, we're not going to prioritize paying off these loans.